Undergraduate Scholarships for Women

 In awarding scholarships, the committee seeks to recognize someone who exhibits financial need, academic excellence, and community service.

-• A completed online application which includes income and expense information and an essay describing the interruption or delay of your education, your financial need, and community service.
-The online application is found at https://www.grantinterface.com/sl/Oqty00.
+• A completed online application (goes live January 15), which includes income and expense information and an essay describing the interruption or delay of your education, your financial need, and community service.

-• Two letters of reference which will be submitted electronically.
-You will be asked on the online application to provide the name and email address of your references.
-They will be contacted electronically and invited to submit the reference online.
+• Two letters of reference, submitted electronically.
+You will provide the name and email address of your references on the application; they will be contacted and invited to submit their reference online.

 • Additional information, including confirmation of school admission, may be requested by the Scholarship Committee.

-NOTE: You will be required to create an account on the Centre Foundation website in order to access and submit an application.
+Note: You will need to create an account on the Centre Foundation website to access and submit the application.